DinoMesina/FreeCAD_exportThreejs/README.md

 Installing

-- Copy the files ActivateHTML.FCMacro, exportHTML.py and TemplateExportThreejs.html (without folder) to your macros directory.
+- Copy the files ActivateHTML.FCMacro, exportHTML.py and TemplateExportThreejs.html (without directory) to your macros directory.

 Activating